cngroupdk/cnu-level-up/Level 2/JavaScript/5. String/README.md

 In some cases you might need to match `strings` according to some pattern, for example if string is email.
 This pattern is called `regular expression`.

-Javascript supports `regular expressions` through the standard class `RegExp` which is implemented natively in every modern browser.
+JavaScript supports `regular expressions` through the standard class `RegExp` which is implemented natively in every modern browser.

 ```js
 // Literal notation to match a string of alpha-numeric characters